jordan-liubenov/musicis-galaxia/README.md

 # Musicis Galaxia

-Musicis Galaxia is a music store Single Page Application made using React, Express and MongoDB.
+Musicis Galaxia is a music store Single Page Application made using React, Express and MongoDB (The MERN stack).

 ## About